Hardangervidda på langs 11@Jørgen Brøto Torland

 Your primary food source will be freeze-dried meals, supplemented by drinks (like coffee and tea) for the ski tour.

-A Paris Expedition transport sled, harness, and pulling system will be provided for each participant.
+Paris Expedition transport sled, sled bag, harness, and pull rope, for each participant.

 Not included